 Objective Structured Clinical Exams (OSCEs)

 Students must pass each OSCE to satisfy requirements for completing the PharmD program.
 Students who miss an OSCE for either excused or unexcused reasons or arrive too late to be worked into the SP rotation, will receive an “incomplete” in the course through which the OSCE or SP exercise was administered.
 A final course grade will be given when the OSCE is completed, usually in the next academic year.
 Excused absences are granted only for students with a personal illness or injury on the day of the exam documented by a health-care provider.

 No make-up sessions are provided during the semester in which an OSCE or other SP exercise is missed, even for excused absences.
 Students who miss an OSCE in the PY2 year will be required to complete the requirement during their PY3 year.
 Students may not begin fourth year advanced immersion experiences (AIEs) until all OSCE requirements are completed.
-Failure to complete an OSCE during the normal course cycle may delay the student’s progression to AIEs and graduation.
+Failure to complete an OSCE during the normal course cycle may delay the student’s progression to early immersions, AIEs and/or graduation.
 It may be possible to arrange a make-up session for third-professional-year students who miss an OSCE to prevent a delay in beginning AIEs.
-In such cases, the student will be responsible for the costs incurred in repeating an OSCE outside of the normal course schedule (i.e. costs for standardized patients, facilities, staff and materials).
+In such cases, the student will be responsible for the costs incurred in repeating an OSCE outside of the normal course schedule (i.e., costs for standardized patients, facilities, staff and materials).
 OSCE costs range from $200 to $500 per student, depending on the specific nature of the cases.
 The student will be notified in advance of his or her financial responsibility.